 Char, 363 Jalan Besar, Singapore 208994

 On the hunt for a hearty brunch?
-Two Bakers hits the spot with its line-up of delectable dishes including spicy crab eggs benny, bak kwa-stuffed omelette, corned beef and spam hash, kaya French toast and Earl Grey pancakes.
+This cafe in Jalan Besar hits the spot with its line-up of delectable dishes including tiger prawn cocktail salad, seafood marinara risotto, and miso French toast.
 Don’t forget to leave room for dessert, though.
 These intricate creations are a sight to behold, blending flavours like mango, passion fruit, pistachio and vanilla in too-pretty-to-eat designs.

 Two Bakers, 88 Horne Road, Singapore 209083

 Can’t say no to a good tiramisu?
-Pop by this cafe for cupcake or jar variations in flavours such as cinnamon, matcha, lemon lavender, yuzu and even durian.
+Pop by this cafe for cupcake or jar variations in flavours such as kaya, matcha, lychee rose, yuzu and even Guinness chocolate.
 You can also customise your own creation if you’d like!
 To stay and chill over a meal, browse through the menu, which offers everything from all-day brekkie and meat-free dishes to waffles and ice cream.

 The Tiramisu Hero, 121 Tyrwhitt Road, Singapore 207548

 With an industrial grey space and a focus on coffee, Lucid keeps its eye firmly on the classics.
 Think black coffee, iced white, mocha and chocolate drinks.
-The collab between 37 Waves and Thoughts Bake also features desserts like banana bread and brownies on the menu, alongside its famed cloud cake made of white chocolate mousse and shortbread base.
+Don’t forget to indulge in desserts like lemon tart and savoury scone on the menu, alongside sandwiches such as smoked salmon and truffle ham ciabattas.

 Lucid, 38 Hamilton Road, Singapore 209208

-New on the cafe scene, For The People sits on a stretch of hardware shops, cafes and backpacker hostels.
-Step through the doors and you’ll find yourself in a welcoming space filled with designs in an array of geometric shapes and pops of colour.
-Its menu is pretty standard for a cafe, offering all-day brekkie, pastries, coffees, smoothies, cold pressed juices and beers.
-Come by for a chill hang if you’re in the area!
+For The People sits on a stretch of hardware shops, cafes and backpacker hostels.
+Step through the doors and you’ll find yourself in a welcoming minimalist space filled with designs in an array of geometric shapes and pops of colour.
+Its menu is pretty standard for a cafe, offering all-day brekkie, coffees, smoothies, cold-pressed juices and beers.
+Signatures include Sichuan fried chicken pita, beef ragu pasta, and spicy buffalo drumlets with sour cream.
+Come by the cafe for a chill hang if you’re in the Jalan Besar area!

 For The People, #01-01, 11 Hamilton Road, Singapore 209182

 American-style BBQ meats are the name of the game at this Jalan Besar food hotspot.
-Everything’s smoked to perfection, so come hungry expecting to chow down on tender, juicy servings of beef ribs, pork belly, beef brisket, pork ribs, pulled pork and smoked chicken.
-Get the BBQ tray if you’re going communal, so you can nosh on sides like cornbread, dirty rice and coleslaw.
+Everything’s smoked to perfection, so come hungry expecting to chow down on tender, juicy servings of beef ribs, pork ribs, beef brisket, and beef belly.
+Get the BBQ tray if you’re going communal, so you can nosh on sides like cornbread, candied yam, and coleslaw.

 Red Eye Smokehouse, 1 Cavan Road, Singapore 209842